ArminJo/DigistumpArduino/README.md

 ### Version 1.7.3 - work in progress
 - Improved bootloaders
 - Added Attiny support to usbconfig.h.
+- Added `Burn Bootloader Method` like in ATTinyCore.
+- Removed digistump-sam from repo.

 ### Version 1.7.2
 - Updated examples and added warnings for CDC examples.